The participants of your event, or app users, are referred to as "users" in the workspace.

 Here you can see:

-Below is an example of a user profile:
+Below is an example of a how a user profile can look:

 Here you can see: